Savage's simple and robust AccuFit stock gives you a custom-gun fit with a production-rifle price tag.

 - The entire system is modifiable with little more than a Phillips screwdriver.

-- Available on a good selection of Savage's legendary Model 110 rifles.
+- Available on a good selection of Savage's legendary Model 110 rifles and new straight-pull Impulse rifles.

 Have you ever attempted to go off the tee with a driver that doesn’t fit?
 You don’t exactly cover yourself in glory.
 Too long or too short, your swing feels wonky and you sure as heck don’t send the ball flying.
 Funny as it might sound, a wrong-sized wood has a lot in common with a wrong-sized rifle stock.